-Figure VI-27.
+Figure VI-30.
 Average Payments by State and Policy Approach, 2040 (\$2020/MWh)

-Note: The allocation of payments associated with baseline state policies reflect each state's demand for decarbonization, which may differ from the distribution of baseline state procurements, as shown in Figure II-2.
+■ Status Quo ■ Status Quo (Adjusted) ■ FCEM ■ NCP ■ Hybrid ■ Reference Note: The allocation of payments associated with baseline state policies reflect each state's demand for decarbonization, which may differ from the distribution of baseline state procurements, as shown in Figure II-2.
 As an alternative to the Central Case allocation of decarbonization commitments, we consider a scenario in which the costs associated with carbon commitments are spread equally across the New England states, on the basis of each state's load.
 This scenario is not intended as a policy proposal, but as a means to illustrate the implications of our assumptions about cost sharing.
-Figure VI-28 and Figure VI-29 show the total change in cost, by state, from load-weighted sharing of costs.
-Total payments increase to New Hampshire, reflecting the low demand for clean energy assumed for New Hampshire in the Central Case.
-By comparison, total payments decrease for all other states, indicating that their assumed demand for clean energy was greater than the region-wide average.
+Figure VI-31 and Figure VI-32 show the total change in cost, by state, from load-weighted sharing of costs.
+Total payments increase to New Hampshire, reflecting the comparatively low demand for clean energy assumed for New Hampshire in the Central Case.
+By contrast, total payments decrease for all other states, indicating that their assumed demand for clean energy was greater than the region-wide average.
 The change in payments for Maine, however, are particularly small, indicating that is Central Case commitment was very close to this region-wide average.

-Figure VI-28.
+Figure VI-31.
 Change in Total Payments from Alternative Payment Allocation (Proportional to Load) for Each State by Policy Approach, 2031-2040 (\$2020 Million)